sadiejay/base-apparel/README.md

   - Oops!
 After strugging for days on resizing a mobile image for desktop, I never got around to playing with `min()` and `clamp()`

 - Don't be like me and forget that there's two images.
 I was stumped on img resizing for days.
+  - I wanted to play around with background image and `figure` / `img` tags in the css for better positioning of the hero but again, got too bogged down trying to resize a mobile img for mobile :faceplam:

   #### code snippets